locusrobotics/rosbag_snapshot/README.md

 ```
 $ rosrun rosbag_snapshot snapshot -h
-Usage: snapshot [options] [topic1 topic2 ...]
+Usage: rosrun rosbag_snapshot snapshot [options] [topic1 topic2 ...]

 Buffer recent messages until triggered to write or trigger an already running instance.

 Options:
   -h [ --help ]                produce help message
   -t [ --trigger-write ]       Write buffer of selected topcis to a bag file
   -p [ --pause ]               Stop buffering new messages until resumed or
                                write is triggered
   -r [ --resume ]              Resume buffering new messages, writing over
                                older messages as needed
+  -a [ --all ]                 Record all topics
+  --use-start-time             Use the bag start time instead of the trigger
+                               time for naming bag files.
+Default: false
+  --use-duration               Append the bag duration to the end of bag file
+                               names.
+Default: false
+  --use-decimal-precision      Use decimal precision for seconds in the
+                               timestamp portion of bag file names.
+Default:
+                               false
   -s [ --size ] arg (=-1)      Maximum memory per topic to use in buffering in
                                MB.
+Default: no limit
+  -c [ --count ] arg (=-1)     Maximum number of messages per topic to use when
+                               buffering.
 Default: no limit
   -d [ --duration ] arg (=30)  Maximum difference between newest and oldest
                                buffered message per topic in seconds.
 Default:
                                30
   -o [ --output-prefix ] arg   When in trigger write mode, prepend PREFIX to
                                name of writting bag file
   -O [ --output-filename ] arg When in trigger write mode, exact name of
                                written bag file
   --topic arg                  Topic to buffer.
 If triggering write, write only
                                these topics instead of all buffered topics.